 Bernhard Stampfer, born in 1989 in Austria, studied at the Technische Universität Wien where he received the BSc degree in Electrical Engineering (2013) and the Diplomingenieur degree in Microelectronics and Photonics (2016).
 He joined the Institute for Microelectronics in March 2016, where he is working on his doctoral degree.

-Random Telegraph Noise Characterization of Defects in MOS Transistors
+Characterization of Single Defects in MoS2 Field-Effect Transistors

-Random telegraph noise (RTN) is the temporal variation of the output current of a MOS transistor under static operating conditions caused by the individual and stochastic capture or emission of electrons by atomistic defects in the device.
-The charges at these defect sites influence the electric field at the conducting channel in the device, thereby leading to a change in current.
-In larger devices, this phenomenon is visible as an increase in noise level.
-In smaller devices, however, as the influence of single defects on the current grows, discrete features can be seen (Fig. 1).
+By measuring an effect called random telegraph noise (RTN), we characterized individual defects in MoS2 devices.
+RTN is the temporal variation of the output current of a MOS transistor at static operating conditions, caused by the individual and stochastic capture or emission of electrons by point defects in the device.
+The charges at these defect sites influence the electric field at the conducting channel in the device leading to a change in current.
+In bigger devices, this phenomenon is visible as an increase in low-frequency noise level.
+In smaller devices, however, as the influence of single defects on the current grows, discrete steps become observable (Fig. 1).